Balloon Time Helium Balloon Tank Kit, 8.9 cu ft, Includes 30 Balloons & Ribbon

 A tank is an armoured fighting vehicle intended as a primary offensive weapon in front-line ground combat.
 Tank designs are a balance of heavy firepower, strong armour, and battlefield mobility provided by tracks and a powerful engine; their main armament is often mounted within a turret.
 They are a mainstay of modern 20th and 21st century ground forces and a key part of combined arms combat.

-Modern tanks are versatile mobile land weapons platforms whose main armament is a large-caliber tank gun mounted in a rotating gun turret, supplemented by machine guns or other ranged weapons such as anti-tank guided missiles or rocket launchers.
+Modern tanks are versatile mobile land weapons platforms whose main armament is a large-calibre tank gun mounted in a rotating gun turret, supplemented by machine guns or other ranged weapons such as anti-tank guided missiles or rocket launchers.
 They have heavy vehicle armour which provides protection for the crew, the vehicle's munition storage, fuel tank and propulsion systems.
 The use of tracks rather than wheels provides improved operational mobility which allows the tank to overcome rugged terrain and adverse conditions such as mud and ice/snow better than wheeled vehicles, and thus be more flexibly positioned at advantageous locations on the battlefield.
 These features enable the tank to perform in a variety of intense combat situations, simultaneously both offensively (with direct fire from their powerful main gun) and defensively (as fire support and defilade for friendly troops due to the near invulnerability to common infantry small arms and good resistance against heavier weapons, although anti-tank weapons used in 2022, some of them man-portable, have demonstrated the ability to destroy older generations of tanks with single shots), all while maintaining the mobility needed to exploit changing tactical situations.
 Fully integrating tanks into modern military forces spawned a new era of combat, armoured warfare.

 Until the invention of the main battle tank, tanks were typically categorized either by weight class (light, medium, heavy or superheavy tanks) or doctrinal purpose (breakthrough-, cavalry-, infantry-, cruiser-, or reconnaissance tanks).
 Some are larger and more thickly armoured and with large guns, while others are smaller, lightly armoured, and equipped with a smaller caliber and lighter gun.
 These smaller tanks move over terrain with speed and agility and can perform a reconnaissance role in addition to engaging hostile targets.
 The smaller, faster tank would not normally engage in battle with a larger, heavily armoured tank, except during a surprise flanking manoeuvre.

-Time is the continued sequence of existence and events that occurs in an apparently irreversible succession from the past, through the present, and into the future.
-It is a component quantity of various measurements used to sequence events, to compare the duration of events or the intervals between them, and to quantify rates of change of quantities in material reality or in the conscious experience.
+Time is the continuous progression of our changing existence that occurs in an apparently irreversible succession from the past, through the present, and into the future.
+It is a component quantity of various measurements used to sequence events, to compare the duration of events (or the intervals between them), and to quantify rates of change of quantities in material reality or in the conscious experience.
 Time is often referred to as a fourth dimension, along with three spatial dimensions.
+Scientists have theorized a beginning of time in our universe (the Big Bang) and an end (e.g., heat death or the Big Crunch).
+A cyclic model describes a cyclical nature, whereas the philosophy of eternalism views the subject from a different angle.

 Time is one of the seven fundamental physical quantities in both the International System of Units (SI) and International System of Quantities.
 The SI base unit of time is the second, which is defined by measuring the electronic transition frequency of caesium atoms.
 General relativity is the primary framework for understanding how spacetime works.
 Through advances in both theoretical and experimental investigations of spacetime, it has been shown that time can be distorted and dilated, particularly at the edges of black holes.

 Throughout history, time has been an important subject of study in religion, philosophy, and science.
 Temporal measurement has occupied scientists and technologists and has been a prime motivation in navigation and astronomy.
 Time is also of significant social importance, having economic value ("time is money") as well as personal value, due to an awareness of the limited time in each day and in human life spans.
+Cultural attitudes towards the human use of time are apparent in the verbs used—from "kill" to "waste" to "pass"—and sayings (like carpe diem).

 Reviews